Shaban Polluzha

-Shaban Mustafë Kastrati (1871 – 21 February 1945), known as Shaban Polluzha, was a Kosovo Albanian military leader and Nazi collaborator active in Drenica during World War II.
-He served in the Royal Albanian gendarmerie and as a commander of the Vulnetari militia.
+Shaban Mustafë Kastrati (1871 – 21 February 1945), known as Shaban Polluzha, was a Kosovo Albanian military leader.
+His allegiances frequently changed, with him at first aligning with the Axis forces and then aligning with the Allied forces, and later on was known for leading the Drenica uprising against the Yugoslav Forces in 1945.
+Until 1941, he served in the Royal Albanian gendarmerie and as a commander of the Vulnetari militia, and then served as a member of the Partisan party.
 He was briefly a member of the Balli Kombëtar.
+He was designated a National Hero of Kosovo.

 Early life

 Shaban was born in Polluzha, in the Drenica region (now central Kosovo).
-He came from a middle-class family and he was not educated, but as a young man he became involved in political life, which was imposed on him by the circumstances and injustices of the occupying regimes.
+He came from a middle-class family and he was not educated, but as a young man he became involved in political life due to the circumstances and injustices of the occupying regimes.